vitelabs/vite-bounty-archive/hackathon/GR14/Joint-Account-Frontend/README.md

 - If the approval threshold to pass the motion is met, the transfer is executed and then the motion and votes are reset
 - Motions can be replaced or removed at any time by any joint account member; when this happens, votes are reset.

-## Prizes
-- 2000 USD in VITE for developing a smart contract
-- 2000 USD in VITE for creating a UI design

-## Contract Requirements
+## Frontend Requirements
-- Takes into account "Features" and "UI Requirements"
+- Takes into account "Features" listed above
-- Uses Solidity++ 0.8.0
+- Uses contract from our previous [Joint Account bounty](https://gitcoin.co/issue/28534)
-- Unit tests for all contract functionality using [ViteJS](https://github.com/vitelabs/vite.js "https://github.com/vitelabs/vite.js") and your unit testing library of choice.
-- Keeps track of all joint accounts
-- Additional features are welcome!
-Keep in mind that this contract will be interacted with from a GUI so getters and setters suitable for the UI described below should be implemented.
-For example, emitting events for various actions in the contract may be helpful for displaying joint account history.
+	- The winning submission was from [samuelemarro](https://github.com/samuelemarro/gr13-vite-joint-account), but feel free to modify it or take inspiration from other submissions.
+- Project is based off of [Vite Express](https://github.com/vitelabs/vite-express)
+- Feel free to use any design aesthetic but it must be consistent throughout the whole dapp

-## UI Requirements
+## Reward
-- Takes into account "Features" and "Contract Requirements"
-- Uses Figma or a similar design tool that makes copying color/pixel values easy
-- Has a logo
-- Allows users to log in with ViteConnect (i.e. scanning QR code with Vite mobile app)
+- $3000 in Vite
-- Is easy for anyone to understand and use - regardless of their experience with crypto.
-- Be responsive to different screen sizes
-- Has a light and dark mode with a component to choose between dark/light/system themes
-- Has a homepage that describes what the dapp is, how to use it, and why it exists.
-- Has a page that shows all joint accounts your Vite address is a member of
-- Has a component for proposing/replacing/removing motions to move funds
-- Has a component for voting on motions
-- Has a component that shows all a joint account's history (sending/receiving funds, motion pass/reject/replace, etc.)
-- Additional features are welcome!

 ## Judging Criteria
 - The Vite Labs team will check to make sure all of the requirements have been met
-- Consolation prizes will be given for submissions that are good, but don’t meet all requirements
+- Consolation prizes will be given for submissions that are good, but don’t meet all requirements.
 - If your submission is close to completion, but requires minor improvements, we may reach out to you to discuss revisions with you so you can get the full bounty prize.

 ## Winner Announcement